naivary/govm/README.md

 This feature is a great way to create an `Environment`, have it saved as an `.ova` file and thne used it with any Type-2-Provider.
 This is giving you the possibility to keep your `GUI` clean from **dead virtual-machines**.

+## Custome Vagrantfile
+With `govm` you can also provide your own custome `Vagrantfile` that should be used instead of the [default](.govm/vagrantfile/) vagrantfiles.
+If you would like to use a custome Vagrantfile there are some rules that you have to follow for a proper integration of your custome `Vagrantfile`.

 ### How is the .ova filename generated?

 For a single-export `govm -v export -f some/cfg/file` its straightforward: The name of the virtual-machine will be used.